-Warren County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Warren County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Warren County Housing Authority serves Warren County.

 Representatives of Warren County Housing Authority may be available by phone at (908) 475-3989.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 09/21/2021, it is not known if Warren County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Warren County Housing Authority manages 643 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of June 30th, 2021:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 5% having issued approximately 125 vouchers in the past year.
 The average voucher holder has received housing benefits for 8 years and 9 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 24 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.8 persons and has a household income of $15,655 per year.
 97% of households were very low income (VLI) and 74% were extremely low income (ELI).
 23% of households had wages as a major source of income, 4% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 72% of households had other income (Social Security, Disability or Pension) as their major source of income.